FransUrbo/drive-by-wire/README.md

 ### Update Sun 5 May 2024

-Add the bare-bones of CAN-bus read and write.
+* Add the bare-bones of CAN-bus read and write.
 Doesn't actually *do* anything yet (since I don't have a CAN-bus adapter :), it just logs debug output on what it *would* do.
+* Implement bare-bones actuator test by "moving" (i.e. blink LEDs :) the actuator 1mm backward then forward 1mm.

 # Additional information